-I’m a first year PhD student at Newcastle University.
+I’m a second year PhD student at Newcastle University.
 Formally my PhD is in mathematics, but at heart I’m a physicist, and my research is focused on understanding the large scale structure of the Universe.
 In particular I study dark matter dynamics in the non-linear regime, and work on using and developing new statistical techniques for extracting cosmological information.
 I work in both the theoretical cosmology and observational astronomy groups at Newcastle with my supervisor Cora Uhlemann.

 I received both my bachelors degree (physics) and master’s degree (theoretical and mathematical physics) from Oxford University in 2020.
 During my master’s I took courses on general relativity, cosmology, quantum field theory, galactic dynamics, radiative processes, group theory, and differential geometry.